aryaminus/RN-voice-video-call/README.md

 **RNVideoVoiceCall** is the 4th session build for showing the implementation of Signin and Signup screen to login or create user for voice call along with video call for both peer to peer or conference using Voximplant for react native.

-In this main branch, we will be focusing on UserSide branch properties to be upgraded which can be referred here: https://github.com/aryaminus/RN-voice-video-call/tree/UserView
+In this main branch, we will be focusing on UserSide branch from which certain properties to be upgraded which can be referred here:

+https://github.com/aryaminus/RN-voice-video-call/tree/UserView

 [![RNVideoVoiceCall demo](https://i.imgur.com/Iruu0Eq.gif)](https://www.youtube.com/playlist?list=PLM5nyCrpk9vaYCZRjGg1TEU4cQZMYZqvy)